LAHRACHE-Reda/Data-Preprocessing-Front-End/README.md

-# DataPreprocessingFrontEnd
+# Data Preprocessing FrontEnd

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.1.
+This project was developed with Angular 12

 ## Development server